 Sometimes, when a room is small, the right color added to a floor can make all the difference.
 In an attic bedroom, low ceilings and an angled roof pitch make things feel even more cramped.
 For this reason, painting the walls is likely not the best answer for the space.
-But, by using an energizing shade of blue on the floors, the room actually appears bigger and takes on a new sense of life.Continue to 3 of 10 below.
+But, by using an energizing shade of blue on the floors, the room appears bigger and takes on a new sense of life.Continue to 3 of 10 below.

 03 of 10

 Stenciled Wood Floors

 Branded markings on a hardwood floor have an undeniably vintage look to them.
 It conjures up an industrial feel that adds a whole other dimension to a room.
-In fact, the only thing better than etched branding on your floor is not having to burn it on to get the effect.
+The only thing better than etched branding on your floor is not having to burn it on to get the effect.
 Here, homeowners trade fire and iron for paint and stencils to create a wonderfully eye-catching effect.
 The painters even used different shades of black, allowing some of the brandings to feel weathered and faded.Continue to 4 of 10 below.

 04 of 10

 Gray Dining Room Floors

 One of the best ways to represent a complete color story is by incorporating two items in the room that offer the same shade.
 So, if there's a color that you truly love, use it.
 For instance, this room features a lovely gray painted wooden floor that perfectly matches the dining chairs and provides a lighter counterpoint to the dark blue walls.
 Painting the floors this color, and then adding in accent pieces of the same hue, offers a way to connect the two for a layered, comfortable look.Continue to 5 of 10 below.

 05 of 10